 High School: Chengdu Foreign Language School, Chengdu

-During my second year at Notre Dame, I had the opportunity to participate in a variety of activities focusing on my personal interests as well as career development.
+At Notre Dame, I had the opportunity to participate in a variety of activities focusing on my personal interests as well as career development.
 I was involved in residence hall activities, including organizing our hall’s iconic annual donation event.
-I feel closer to the Notre Dame community by participating in all these valuable events which focus on love and giving.
+I feel closer to Notre Dame community by participating in these love and giving themed events.

 Through Notre Dame International, I was able to find an amazing internship at IBM Shanghai during my sophomore year.
 I assisted the University Relations team with their strategic implementation and had the opportunity to take part in an internal consulting project targeting on the company’s internal training system.

 I conducted two SIBC (Student International Business Council) projects during my sophomore and junior year.
-SIBC collaborates with leading firms in different industries to facilitate students’ understanding and learning about what the workplace looks like and how to think like a professional.
+SIBC collaborates with leading firms in different industries to facilitate students’ understanding and learning about how the workplace looks like and how to think like a professional.
 I learned a lot by doing the case studies with the companies.
-I also gained valuable insights and inspiring feedback through the communication with alumni from those firms.
+I also gained valuable insights and inspiring feedback through communication with alumni from those firms.